SaviHera/lool/SETUP_GUIDE.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com)
 2. Select your Firebase project
 3. Navigate to **IAM & Admin** → **Service Accounts**
-4. Find the service account named: `firebase-adminsdk-xxxxx@<project-id>.iam.gserviceaccount.com`
+4. Find the service account named: `firebase-adminsdk-xxxxx@<your-project-id>.iam.gserviceaccount.com`
+   - This is auto-created when you create a Firebase project

 ### Step 2: Assign Required Roles

 1. Go to **IAM & Admin** → **IAM**
-2. Find the Firebase Admin SDK service account
+2. Find the Firebase Admin SDK service account (the one from Step 1)
 3. Click the **Edit** (pencil) icon
 4. Add the following roles by clicking **+ Add another role**: